file9.ai

 • Carbon dioxide emissions: 212.655 million metric tonnes (2023 est.)

-• Major environmental issues: Water pollution, air pollution, soil erosion, desertification
+• Major environmental issues: Water pollution, air pollution, and soil erosion

 Transportation